 Required Textbook: Morling, B. (2021).
 Research Methods in Psychology: Evaluating a World of Information (4th Edition).
 New York: Norton.
-You can choose the eBook version, the UBC looseleaf version, or the soft-cover textbook version.
+You can choose the e-book version, the UBC looseleaf version, or the original soft-cover textbook version.

-- Please keep the receipt from your text purchase as you may need it for accessing InQuizitive or the e-version of the textbook.
-InQuizitive will be recommended for your review efforts, but will not be required. - In addition, there will be other assigned readings, videos, blogs, etc. - Academic papers for assignments can be found through the UBC Library.
+- Please keep the receipt as you may need it for accessing InQuizitive and the e-version of the textbook. - In addition, there will be other assigned readings, videos, blogs, etc. - Academic papers for assignments can be found through the UBC Library.